Khat Addiction and Abuse

 Khat Use Around the World

 Khat has been used for decades as social tonic, with some of its users comparing it to coffee.
 In Ethiopia, men gather together to talk about life and chew on khat leaves.
 In many social interactions, it takes the place of alcohol.
-It is also used to provide energy and to stay awake at work and its users in East Africa and the Arabian Peninsula are defenders of the plant, saying it is part of their tradition.
+It is also used to provide energy, stay awake at work, and induce euphoria.
+Khat users in East Africa and the Arabian Peninsula defend the plant, saying it is part of their tradition.
 Its popularity stimulates the economy and acts as a lucrative cash crop in Yemen and Somalia.

 About 10 million people around the world chew khat, and the growth of this plant generates hundreds of millions of dollars each year.
 The city of Awaday in Ethiopia is home to the world’s biggest market of khat, with $80 million changing hands in one night alone, according to broadcast media company DW Akademie.
 The market operates 24 hours a day and provides employment to men and women who cut, clean, package, transport, and sell the branches.
 Because khat’s potency is reduced within 48 hours, there is a rush to get the plant to its customers, and much of the work is done overnight because the sun will burn the leaves.